Our Services

 Not every case of burning urination is a urinary tract infection.
 Other conditions can cause similar symptoms, including:

 Because symptoms overlap, getting clarity on what you're experiencing is important.
-If you're wondering whether your symptoms align with a bladder infection, you can check your symptoms with a free AI-powered Cystitis symptom checker to help you understand what might be going on and when to seek care.
+If you're wondering whether your symptoms could be a UTI or something else, you can check your symptoms using a free AI-powered tool to help determine what might be causing your discomfort and whether you should seek care.

 However, online tools are not a replacement for medical care.